micronaut-projects/micronaut-project-template/CONTRIBUTING.md

 If you are working with the IntelliJ IDEA development environment, you can import the project using the Intellij Gradle Tooling ( "File / Import Project" and select the "settings.gradle" file).

-To get a local development version of Micronaut Data working, first run the `publishToMavenLocal` task.
+To get a local development version of Micronaut XXX working, first run the `publishToMavenLocal` task.

 ```
 ./gradlew pTML
 ```

 You can then reference the version specified with `projectVersion` in `gradle.properties` in a test project's `build.gradle` or `pom.xml`.

 ## Creating a pull request